boukepostma/quickstart-ml-starter/{{ cookiecutter.repo_name }}/README.md

 ```

 # Setting up cloud infrastructure for the first time using Terraform
+{% if cookiecutter.subscription_id=="<SUBSCRIPTION_ID>" -%}
+0. This project has been initiated without disclosing a subscription_id, so first replace all occurrences of "<SUBSCRIPTION_ID>" with your subscription ID in this repository. {% endif %}
 1. Create service principal with contributor role and write down the appid, password and tenant
 ```bash
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{{ cookiecutter.subscription_id }}"